USA

 204AF

 This company obtained nine Series 203AEs from US Air between January 1984 and December 1985, two of which were initially leased for six months prior to purchase.
 Between January and July 1986 the seven Series 201ACs which had been earlier operated by Pacific Express were obtained.
-Five series 401AKs and one Series 414EG were obtained between April 1986 and when the company was taken over by Braniff Airways Inc on 1st March 1988 but it is believed that only four of these aircraft were actually used operationally.
+Five series 401AKs were obtained between April 1986 and when the company was taken over by Braniff Airways Inc on 1st March 1988 but it is believed that only four of these aircraft were actually used operationally.
 Service was inaugurated on 26th January 1984 with the 200 Series aircraft operating with 79 passenger seats and the Series 400s with 84 passenger seats.
-Points served from Orlando included Akron, Birmingham (Alabama), Cincinatti, Clearwater/St Petersberg, Columbus (Ohio), Dayton, Forts Lauderdale and Myers, Harrisburg, Huntsville, Indianapolis, Knoxville, Louisville, Miami, Milwaukee, Nashville, Norfolk and Richmond (Virginia), Sarasota and West Palm Beach.
+Points served from Orlando included Akron, Birmingham (Alabama), Cincinnati, Clearwater/St Petersburg, Columbus (Ohio), Dayton, Forts Lauderdale and Myers, Harrisburg, Huntsville, Indianapolis, Knoxville, Louisville, Miami, Milwaukee, Nashville, New Orleans, Norfolk and Richmond (Virginia), Sarasota and West Palm Beach.
 Nassau in the Bahamas was also served.

 Registration